Leslygcruz/Educationproj/README.md

 ---

-## **Executive Summary**

-This project explores the relationship between **education levels** and **financial decisions**.
-The goal is to uncover whether individuals with higher education levels demonstrate:

-- Better **income management**.
-- More **prudent spending patterns**.
-- Greater participation in **investments** and **retirement planning**.

-The analysis uses household-level data to identify patterns and correlations, providing insights into how education impacts money management.

----

 ## **Motivation**

 Growing up, I was fascinated with personal finance—saving, investing, and planning for the future.
-At 18, I opened a brokerage account and began contributing to a **Roth IRA**, investing in ETFs and stocks.
-Sharing these experiences with my family revealed a significant gap in **financial literacy**:
+At 18, I opened a brokerage account and began contributing to a Roth IRA, investing in multiple ETFs and stocks.

-- My parents, with limited formal education, were unfamiliar with investment vehicles.
-- Even some higher-educated relatives lacked knowledge about **Roth IRAs** and passive investing.
+Sharing these experiences with my family revealed a significant gap in financial literacy.
+My parents, with limited formal education, were unfamiliar with investment vehicles.
+While more higher-educated relatives were more aware of what Roth IRAs and passive investing.
 This sparked my curiosity about the connection between **education** and **financial decision-making**, inspiring this capstone project.

 ---